Simple Vegan or Vegetarian Potato leek soup

 Leeks

-Leeks grow in sandy areas, so its very important to clean it really well.
-You can cut your leeks long ways down the middle of the stalk, and in half again.
-This should help you cut uniform sized pieces!
+Leeks grow in sandy areas, so it's very important to have clean leeks before you add them into your large soup pot.
+You can cut your leeks long ways down the middle of the stalk and in half again.
+This should help you cut uniform-sized pieces!

 Vegetable Stock